 Idaho Divorce Laws

-Idaho Divorce Laws regarding Child Support
+Idaho Divorce Laws related to Child Support

 It is assumed that both partners should contribute to the legal responsibility of supporting the child.
 The following Idaho Child Support Guidelines enable the courts to reach a decision regarding child support -